magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_unshakeable-peace.md

 a natural process.
 The mind is just this way.
 Psychological factors are just this way.

-Take the for example.
-When wisdom () views things correctly with insight, this then leads to right intention, right speech, right action, and so on.
+Take the Noble Eightfold Path, for example.
+When wisdom (paññā) views things correctly with insight, this right view then leads to right intention, right speech, right action, and so on.
 This all involves psychological conditions that have arisen from that pure knowing awareness.
 This knowing is like a lantern shedding light on the path ahead on a dark night.
 If the knowing is right, if it is in accordance with truth, it will pervade and illuminate each of the other steps on the path in turn.

 Whatever we experience, it all arises from within this knowing.
 If this mind did not exist, the knowing would not exist either.
 All these are